adeaver/PersonalWebsiteHackathonWkshp3/README.md

 #### What is JQuery and why do I need it?

 * JQuery is a Javascript Library that makes writing Javascript a lot easier

-* The following is a comparison of a function written in Javascript to hide an element and another function to do the same thing in JQuery
+The following is a comparison of a function written in Javascript to hide an element and another function to do the same thing in JQuery:

 ###### Javascript
 ```